hanzoai/tools/README.md

-# Shinkai Tools 🛠️
+# Hanzo Tools 🛠️

-A collection of official tools for Shinkai, providing various functionalities from basic examples to advanced search capabilities.
+A collection of official tools for Hanzo, providing various functionalities from basic examples to advanced search capabilities.

 ## Overview

-This repository hosts a suite of tools designed to work with Shinkai's infrastructure.
-Each tool is built to provide specific functionality while maintaining security and reliability through Shinkai's sandboxed environment.
+This repository hosts a suite of tools designed to work with Hanzo's infrastructure.
+Each tool is built to provide specific functionality while maintaining security and reliability through Hanzo's sandboxed environment.

 ## Available Tools